Multipole and Berezinskii-Kosterlitz-Thouless Transitions in the Two-component Plasma

-where $\tilde{v}_{ij}$ represents the new interaction between the screened dipoles, which vanishes at distances larger than $2\ve_0 \Cut$.
+where $\tilde{v}_{ij}$ represents the new interaction between the screened dipoles, which vanishes at distances larger than ${16\ve_0 \Cut}$.

-We will work with these two reduced models, the one with dipole-interactions $v_{ij}'$ as in \eqref{eqbinf}, and the one with dipole interactions $\tilde v_{ij}$ as in \eqref{eq:intro u}, and perform cluster expansions on each of them.
+We will work with these two reduced models, the one with dipole interactions $v_{ij}'$ as in \eqref{eqbinf}, and the one with dipole interactions $\tilde v_{ij}$ as in \eqref{eq:intro u}, and perform cluster expansions on each of them.